richape/richape.github.io/README.md

 ## **Header**

-On my you will find the header of my page with two dropdown tabs,
+On my blog you will find the header of my page with two dropdown tabs,
 1. __Tūāpapa__ - foundations,
 2. __Taku haerenga__ - my journey,

 When you click on the __Tūāpapa__ - foundations dropdown menu you will have two more options that you can click on to navigate to one of the pages I have worked on during Foundations.
 These two dropdown menus are,
 1. __Hangarau__ - technology,
 2. __Pokapū__ - core,

-___

 ## **Body**